-The Critical Thinking Co.™ publishes Language Smarts, a language arts series for the elementary grades with Levels B, C, D, and E available for grades one through four, respectively.
+The Critical Thinking Co.™ publishes Language Smarts, a language-arts series for the elementary grades, with Levels B, C, D, and E available for grades one through four, respectively.
 One large worktext (over 340 pages) for each level provides self-instructional student activity pages and has an answer key at the back.
 Each volume can serve either as your core curricula or as a supplemental resource.

-Levels B and C feature many more illustrations than you see in most language arts books.
-The illustrations in all of the books are a mix of styles, but there is a jarring mix of clip art styles in Level D. Level E has very few illustrations, so the style is irrelevant.
+The visually rich practice pages in Level B and Level C are likely to make completing the exercises more appealing to students.
+The graphic-design style changes for Level D and Level E. In the first two levels, the pages have colored, wavy frames and background shading within the frames.
+Level D has colored, rectangular frames around the pages, but no background shading.
+Level E is even less colorful than Level D. Levels B and C feature many more illustrations than you see in most language arts books.
+The illustrations in all of these books are a mix of styles, but there is a jarring mix of clip art styles in Level D. Level E has very few illustrations, so the style is irrelevant.
 While there's a significant difference in the appearance of the different levels, the books all have some full color, and the pages are not overly busy.

 Details about Each Level